anonyo/simple-blog/README.md

 > Simple blog is a easiest way to get your blog and personal page up and running, it's powered Rails as the backend and front-end is made with Bootstrap.

+> Markdown supported, format and add `code blocks` with ease.

 ----
 ## installation
 1. Clone repository or Fork it.